Quick Guide to the Disciplinary Process

-Students who live in the residence halls are subject to a meeting with a representative from the Judicial Affairs office AND a representative from the Department of Housing and Residential Life.
+Students who live in the residence halls are subject to a meeting with a representative from the Office of Student Conduct AND a representative from the Department of Housing and Residential Life.
 The residence life representative is present to make determinations specifically related to the housing contract and housing environment.

 The student disciplinary rules apply to student organizations just as they apply to individuals.
 If an organization is charged with violations of the rules, a staff member will contact the current president of the organization to meet on behalf of the organization.
 The president can choose to designate another student to represent the organization if he/she so chooses.

 Students who receive a sanction other than suspension or expulsion from the institution do not have an appeal option.
 The outcome of the disciplinary process is final.
 If a student is suspended or expelled, they have the right to appeal on one or both of the following conditions:

 - the emergence of new evidence that would have substantially altered the original decision.
 If a student has the right to an appeal, they will be notified of such as part of the disciplinary process.

 Student traffic citation appeals are heard by the Court of Traffic Appeals.
 Please visit the Student Government Association web site for full information.